It can be alarming when your dog suddenly begins drinking a lot more water than usual.

 It often occurs after vigorous exercise, vomiting, diarrhea, or spending time in hot or dry environments.

 Your dog may drink repeatedly in an attempt to replace lost fluids.
+Look for other signs like sunken eyes, sticky gums, and lethargy.

 While mild dehydration can usually be corrected at home, prolonged or severe dehydration needs prompt veterinary attention.